SSSEAL-C/anti-discord-scam-bot/README.md

 # anti-discord-scam-bot
 A discord.js bot to delete Discord scam links!
-The list is accessed from [BuildBot's Scam Links](https://raw.githubusercontent.com/BuildBot42/discord-scam-links/main/list.txt) which is frequently updated by him with occasional credit from myself. (if you come across any new links DM them to BuildBot).
+The list is accessed from [BuildBot's](https://www.github.com/BuildBot42) comprehensive [Scam Links List](https://raw.githubusercontent.com/BuildBot42/discord-scam-links/main/list.txt) which is frequently updated by him with occasional credit from myself. (if you come across any new links DM them to BuildBot).

 ## Setup